GoogleCloudPlatform/professional-services/data-analytics/bigquery-cross-project-slot-monitoring/README.md

 The metric collected from all projects is: bigquery.googleapis.com/slots/allocated_for_project.
 The custom metric created in the central Stackdriver account is: custom.googleapis.com/bigquery/slots/allocated_for_project

-The below screenshot demonstrates a chart created in Stackdriver based on this solution:
+The below is a screenshot of a stacked area chart created in Stackdriver based on this solution.
+In this stacked area chart, we can see the total slot allocation, broken down by project.

 ![](img/stacked_chart.png)